KimaniPhillips12/Project-4/README.md

     - Libraries:
         - xgboost: This library provides an efficient and scalable implementation of gradient boosting algorithms, including XGBoost.
 Pre-processing tools like CountVectorizer or TfidfVectorizer from scikit-learn can be used for text data transformation.

+  # Training, Validation and Testing #
+- The test and training groups were split 20/80.
+- Feature Extraction - For all the models, TFIDF vectors have been used and the classifier used is the OneVsRestClassifier from the sklearn library.
+It was challenging to tune the models to achieve >75% accuracy.
+  <img src="images/NB Accuracy.png">

 In summary, while neural network models like BERT and LSTM have built-in mechanisms to process and learn from raw text data, traditional machine learning models like SVC, logistic regression, Naive Bayes, and XGBoost require pre-processing and transformation of text data into numerical features before training the models.
 Each approach has its advantages and is suitable for different types of text data and tasks.

-  # Training, Validation and Test #
-- The test and training groups were split 20/80.
-  <img src="images/NB Accuracy.png">

-- Feature Extraction - For all the models, TFIDF vectors have been used and the classifier used is the OneVsRestClassifier from the sklearn library.